-(iii) reporting procedures for grant recipients;

-(c) postdisbursement activities by the department to monitor the use of funding by entities including:

-(i) reporting requirements; and

-(ii) procedures for repayment of funds expended on activities determined not to meet eligibility requirements.

-(2) Before January 1, 2019, the department shall adopt rules including, but not limited to:

-(a) technology standards, based on industry standards and a statewide 9-1-1 plan pursuant to [section 13], to ensure public safety answering points meet minimum 9-1-1 services levels; and

-(b) baseline next-generation 9-1-1 principles to facilitate the appropriate deployment of baseline next-generation 9-1-1.

-(3) Before January 1, 2022, the department shall adopt rules for the allocation and distribution of funds in the account provided for in [section 6(2)(a)] in accordance with [section 7(2) and (3)] to local government entities that host public safety answering points.

-(a) The rules adopted for allocation must be based on the official final decennial census figures and ensure that each local government entity that hosts a public safety answering point receives funding.
-The allocation must account for:

-(i) historic allocations provided to a local government entity that hosts a public safety answering point;

-(ii) the population of counties, cities, or other government entities served by the public safety answering point;

-(iii) population trends; and

-(iv) other factors determined by the department, in consultation with the 9-1-1 advisory council, critical to the funding allocation.
+- 8 (iii) reporting procedures for grant recipients; - 9 (c) postdisbursement activities by the department to monitor the use of funding by entities, including: - 10 (i) reporting requirements; and - 11 (ii) procedures for repayment of funds expended on activities determined not to meet eligibility 12 requirements. - (2) Before January 1, 2019, the department shall adopt rules including but not limited to: - (a) technology standards, based on industry standards and a statewide 9-1-1 plan pursuant to [section13], to ensure that public safety answering points meet minimum 9-1-1 services levels; and - (b) baseline next-generation 9-1-1 principles to facilitate the appropriate deployment of baseline next-generation 9-1-1. - (3) Before January 1, 2022, the department shall adopt rules for the allocation and distribution of funds in the account provided for in [section 6(2)(a)] in accordance with [section 7(2) and (3)] to local government entities that host public safety answering points. - (a) The rules adopted for allocation must be based on the official final decennial census figures and must ensure that each local government entity that hosts a public safety answering point receives funding.
+The allocation must account for: - (i) historic allocations provided to a local government entity that hosts a public safety answering point; - (ii) the population of counties, cities, or other government entities served by the public safety answeringpoint; - (iii) population trends; and - 28 (iv) other factors determined by the department, in consultation with the 9-1-1 advisory council provided 29 for in [section 1], critical to the funding allocation. - (b) The department's allocation may not distribute funds in a manner that discourages public safety

-(b) The department's allocation may not distribute funds in a manner that discourages public safety answering points from consolidating or combining.
+1 answering points from consolidating or combining.